 · The exam is oral—writing is not permitted.

-· The student’s score is based on their ability to accurately describe the sight, nose and palate of each wine using the Master Sommelier deductive tasting grid (see link below)
+· The student’s score is based on their ability to accurately describe the sight, nose, and palate of each wine using the Master Sommelier deductive tasting grid (see link below)

-· The student must score 60% of possible points to pass the Advanced Examination and 75% of the possible points to pass the Master’s Examination.
+· The student must score 60% of possible points to pass the Advanced Examination, and 75% of the possible points to pass the Master’s Examination.

-Over the years I’ve coached an untold number of students taking the tasting exams at both the Advanced and Master’s level.
+Over the years, I’ve coached an untold number of students taking the tasting exams at both the Advanced and Master’s level.
 Here’s a summary of advice and suggestions I’ve commonly given to those preparing for the exams.
-If you’re working towards an exam I think you’ll find it useful.
+If you’re working towards an exam, I think you’ll find it useful.
 If not, it will provide an interesting glimpse into our tasting exams and how students prepare for them.

-I. Using the grid:
+Using the Grid

-The tasting exams are based on the M.S. tasting grid which highlights the important aspects of a wine in terms of appearance, aroma, palate and making a conclusion.
-If you’ve never seen the grid before it can be found at the following page on the M.S. website:
+The tasting exams are based on the M.S. tasting grid which highlights the important aspects of a wine in terms of appearance, aroma, palate, and making a conclusion.
+If you’ve never seen the grid before, it can be found at the following page on the M.S. website:

 Consistency: the grid is your mantra and security blanket.
 Use it the same way every time for every wine so it feels like a routine.

 Be disciplined about how your use the grid: fellow Master and good friend Steven Poe has a saying about tasting drawn from his military career: think long, think wrong.
 I couldn’t agree more.
 Be concise with your description of a wine and stick to the grid.
 Mistakes are almost inevitable once stream of consciousness starts to creep into your thinking and description.

 Bundle your descriptors in groups accordingly as several for fruit, non-fruit etc.

-If you find yourself leaving out important parts of the grid or using it inconsistently it’s useful to practice talking through wines out loud (covered in the next post) so the grid becomes complete and automatic.
+If you find yourself leaving out important parts of the grid or using it inconsistently, it’s useful to practice talking through wines out loud (covered in the next post) so the grid becomes complete and automatic.

 · Overall: get it out of the way in 20-30 seconds.
 Everything you need to say is literally right in front of you.
-Get through the clarity, brightness and color quickly but accurately.
+Get through the clarity, brightness, and color quickly but accurately.

 · Advice: if you’re having trouble identifying a particular fruit aroma, try making it something totally different and unrelated as in a non-fruit or earth component.
 You’ll often get a very quick and accurate impression by simply contrasting an aroma with something it’s not.

-· Quality of fruits: be as accurate as you can with the quality of the fruits as in tart citrus vs. sweet citrus or fresh fruit vs. dried fruit vs. cooked fruit.
+· Quality of fruits: be as accurate as you can with the quality of the fruits, as in tart citrus vs. sweet citrus, or fresh fruit vs. dried fruit vs. cooked fruit.
 Also be aware that fruit qualities for both white and red wines often change between the nose and palate.
-The ripe mango and other tropical fruits on the nose of a Pfalz Riesling often become tart and under ripe on the palate.
-The same goes for red wines: the ripe black fruits on the nose of a McLaren Vale Shiraz often turn to tart cranberry and red raspberry on the palate.
+The ripe mango and other tropical fruits on the nose of a dry Pfalz Riesling often become tart and under ripe on the palate.
+The same goes for red wines; the ripe black fruits on the nose of a McLaren Vale Shiraz often turn to tart cranberry and red raspberry on the palate.
 Lots of variations are possible here so be aware the qualities of the fruit and if they change from nose to palate.

 · Non-fruit descriptors: to me non-fruit is one of the two most important elements in terms of being able to identify a given wine (structure is the other).
 As with the fruit descriptors, be sure to consider the entire list when smelling a wine.
-These include floral qualities, pepper spice and brown spice notes (the latter probably denoting oak), herbal and vegetal notes, botrytis on white wines (a combination of honey and stone fruits) and others.
+These include floral qualities, pepper spice and brown spice notes (the latter probably denoting oak), herbal and vegetal notes, botrytis on white wines (a combination of honey and stone fruits), and others.
 Also be aware that these qualities, like the fruit, can and will often change from nose to palate.
 If so, be sure to note.

 · Earth and mineral: it’s important to distinguish between inorganic and organic earth—literally the difference between rocks and dirt.
 Make the distinction and don’t be surprised to find both in the same wine.
 If so, note it and as with the fruit and non-fruit elements be sure to mention if the minerality/earthiness changes from the nose to the palate.
 It often does.
-Also, earthiness in wine is usually accompanied by other components such as damp leaves, forest floor, mushroom/truffle and more.
-If you find earth in a wine look beyond to these other related aromas and flavors—they’re probably there and important.
+Also, earthiness in wine is usually accompanied by other components such as damp leaves, forest floor, mushroom/truffle, and more.
+If you find earth in a wine, look beyond to these other related aromas and flavors—they’re probably there and just as important.

 End of part one.
 It the next post I'll cover the palate and making a conclusion as well as using associated rehearsal to practice tasting for an exam.
-More then.